JosephPB/XNet/README.md

 * [UNet](https://arxiv.org/abs/1505.04597) (found in the ```UNet.py```
   file)

+## Data

+We trained on a dataset of:

+* 150 X-Ray images.

+* No scatter correction.

+* 1500x1500 ```.tif``` image downsampled to 200x200

+* 20 human body part classes.

+* Highly imbalanced.

+As this work grew out of work with a corporation we are sadly unable to share the propriatory data we used.

 ## More information

 For more information and context see the conference poster
 ```Poster.pdf```.